BlackDice/scent/readme.md

 	nStructure = Node [cBuilding, cFoundation]

 Similarly to components, `nStructure` variable represents node type, but it's not a function you can call.
-This is different to components and node instances are created differently.
-There are two methods on the returned object which are used to notify the node about entity creation or removal.
+This is different to components as node instances are created internally.
+There are two methods on the returned object which can be used to notify  about entity creation or removal.

 	nStructure.addEntity entity
 	nStructure.removeEntity entity